saltstack/salt/doc/topics/best_practices.rst

 Variable Flexibility
 --------------------

-Salt allows users to define variables in several locations, within the states themselves, inside of pillars, as well as map files and other custom files.
+Salt allows users to define variables in SLS files.
 When creating a state variables should provide users with as much flexibility as possible.
 This means that variables should be clearly defined and easy to manipulate, and that sane defaults should exist in the event a variable is not